sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 Up until around 50 VUs, the response time remains flat, with an uncached median of 68ms and a cached median of 31ms.

 After 50 VUs, the response times begin to climb in a linear fashion.
 At 800 VUs the uncached median was 349ms and the cached median was 67ms.
-As would be expected at these higher loads, most (90+%) of the of `http_req_duration` is spent in the `http_req_waiting` stage.
+As would be expected at these higher loads, most (90+%) of the `http_req_duration` is spent in the `http_req_waiting` stage.

-The uncached configuration finally gave out during the 1600 virtual user test, with only 414 successfully responses, indicating that ~74% of the virtual users never received a response.
+The uncached configuration finally gave out during the 1600 virtual user test, with only 414 successful responses, indicating that ~74% of the virtual users never received a response.

-#### virtual users and Server Load
+#### Virtual Users and Server Load

-It is important to note here that while the virtual users run in parallel with each other, they run in serial with themselves.
-By this I mean that any individual VU waits until its current pageload is complete before making a new set of requests.
+It is important to note that while the virtual users run in parallel with each other, they run in serial with themselves.
+Each individual VU waits until its current pageload is complete before making a new set of requests.
 As the server slows down under load, this causes the total rate of requests to drop in the more demanding tests.
-This can be clearly seen in the total amount of data received during the tests plotted below.
+The impact is clearly seen in the total amount of data received during the tests plotted below.

-{{< img-link "images/data_received.png" "images/data_received.png" "Data recieved (and pageloads/s) peaks before the more demanding tests">}}
+{{< img-link "images/data_received.png" "images/data_received.png" "Data received (and pageloads/s) peaks before the more demanding tests">}}

 These were the two most informative plots, but all of the data and code to generate plots can be found in a notebook in this [GitHub repo](https://github.com/sidpalas/f1-micro-caddy-benchmark).
 You can load an interactive copy of the notebook using the following binder link:

 {{< img-link "images/binder.png" "https://mybinder.org/v2/gh/sidpalas/f1-micro-caddy-benchmark/master?filepath=plotting-load-test-results.ipynb" >}}
 {{< link "https://mybinder.org/v2/gh/sidpalas/f1-micro-caddy-benchmark/master?filepath=plotting-load-test-results.ipynb" >}}

-### Snags along the way:
+### Snags Along the Way:

 I did run into some technical limitations when configuring and executing these tests.
 Here are the main issues and how I overcame them:

  1) **Bandwidth Limitations:** My home internet was not sufficient to support the load test.
 Moving to a GCP virtual machine with sufficient bandwidth (Measured @ 900+ Mbps) as the test client running k6 solved this.
-For the later tests in the cached configuration this was actually still started to be a limiting factor.
+For the later tests in the cached configuration, this actually still became a limiting factor.

  2) **Memory Limitations:** After moving from my laptop to an n1-standard-1 instance as the testing client, the more demanding tests caused k6 to run out of memory (`fatal error: runtime: out of memory`).
 Moving to an n1-standard-8 (30GB memory) solved this.

- 3) **Unix Resource Limits:** Because each request group makes multiple HTTP requests, the final test with 1600 target virtual users surpasses the [default maximum number of open files](https://k6.io/docs/misc/fine-tuning-os#user-resource-limits) allowed by the OS for a single process to managed at once.
-Testing on multiple VMs in parallel solved this (and allowed me add the "Distributed" D to the title of this article 🤓...), but increasing the open file limit with `ulimit -n <NEW_LARGER_LIMIT>` is the approach I ended up using.
+ 3) **Unix Resource Limits:** Because each request group makes multiple HTTP requests, the final test with 1600 target virtual users surpasses the [default maximum number of open files](https://k6.io/docs/misc/fine-tuning-os#user-resource-limits) allowed by the OS for a single process to manage at once.
+Testing on multiple VMs in parallel solved this (and allowed me to add the "Distributed" D to the title of this article 🤓...), but increasing the open file limit with `ulimit -n <NEW_LARGER_LIMIT>` is the approach I ended up using.

 ## (Aside) Total Costs